-If alpha particles had to affect the body by penetrating the skin, then we would have little to worry about.
+by penetrating the skin, then we would have little to worry about.
 Alpha particles release their energy so fast that they cannot even break through paper.
 Unfortunately, when a person ingests or inhales a radioactive substance, the radiation is exposed to totally unprotected portions of the body.
 Bone marrow, where blood cells are produced, can be easily affected because of their constant rate of reproduction.
 Sperm and ova cells are vulnerable in the testes and ovaries.

-As the radioactive substances travel through the digestive system, it has the opportunity to inflict serious damage upon the cells in the intestines.
+through the digestive system, it has the opportunity to inflict serious damage upon the cells in the intestines.
 The intestines sheds its lining once every two or three days.
 This constant replication of cells makes it most susceptible to the effects of radiation.
 Basal cells are constantly reproducing to produce new skin cells, and are also easily injured by radiation.
 The results of mutated cells in the liver can be fatty liver, liver cirrhosis, or hepatitis.